Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 • Submission to or rejection of such conduct is used as the basis for employment decisions affecting an individual’s employment.

-A sexually harassing hostile work environment consists of words, signs, jokes, pranks, intimidation, or physical violence which are of a sexual nature, or which are directed at an individual because of that individual’s sex.
+• Hostile Work Environment.
+Behaviors that contribute to a hostile work environment may include but are not limited to words, signs, jokes, pranks, intimidation or physical violence which are of a sexual nature, or which are directed at an individual because of that individual’s sex.
 Sexual harassment also consists of any unwanted verbal or physical advances, sexually explicit derogatory statements or sexually discriminatory remarks made by someone which are offensive or objectionable to the recipient, which cause the recipient discomfort or humiliation, which interfere with the recipient’s job performance.

-Any employee who feels harassed should report the harassment to the Director so that any violation of this policy can be corrected promptly.
-Any harassing conduct, even a single incident, can be addressed under this policy.
+Any covered individual who feels harassed should report the harassment to the director so that any violation of this policy can be corrected promptly.
+Any harassing or discriminatory conduct, even a single incident, can be addressed under this policy.

 EXAMPLES OF SEXUAL HARASSMENT